Welcome, Guest. Please login or register.

 Why should I send mods to AMP?

 Let's say it straight: modules are the key element in AMP.
-You support is most important for further updates of AMP.
+Your support is most important for further updates of AMP.
 Your contributions help us preserve scene music material.

 How can I provide you with mods?

 Preferably on a CD/DVD rom sent by snail mail to Crown, as it's more convenient to him.
-You can otherwise upload the tunes to our 24/7 FTP (whose address is available on the FTP area of the AMP website) or contact Crown for a private e-mail/FTP post.
-If it really bothers you a lot to upload all your mods to our FTP we can as well leech them all from your HTTP/FTP address.
+You can otherwise upload the tunes to our 24/7 Cloud (whose address is available on the FTP/Cloud area of the AMP website) or contact Crown for a private e-mail/FTP post.
+If it really bothers you a lot to upload all your mods to our Cloud we can as well leech them all from your HTTP/FTP address.

 Why should I send you my own mod collection on CD/DVD rom?